David L. Hoggan: Der erzwungene Krieg

 In the early 1960s, Hoggan's book attracted much attention, and was the subject of a cover story in Der Spiegel magazine in its edition of May 13, 1964.
 Hoggan's thesis of Germany as victim of aggression was widely attacked as simply wrong-headed.
-In regards to his sympathies, it was argued that Hoggan was an ardent Germanophile and a compulsive Anglophobe, Polophobe, and an anti-Semite.
+In regards to his sympathies, it was argued that Hoggan was an ardent Germanophile and a compulsive Anglophobe and Polophobe and an anti-Semite.

-Further fanning the flames of the criticism was the revelation that Hoggan had received his research funds from and that he himself was a member of several neo-Nazi groups in the United States and West Germany, and the charge that Hoggan had wilfully misinterpreted and falsified historical evidence to fit his argument.
-Another source of controversy with Hoggan's choice of publisher, the firm of Grabert Verlag which was run by former Nazi named Herbert Grabert, who had led a neo-pagan cult before World War II, had served as an official in Alfred Rosenberg's Ministry of the East during the war, and after the war made little secret of his beliefs about what he regarded as the rightness of Germany's cause during the war.
+Critics alleged that Hoggan had wilfully misinterpreted and falsified historical evidence to fit his argument; further fanning the flames of criticism was the revelation that Hoggan had received his research funds from and was himself a member of several neo-Nazi groups in the United States and West Germany.
+Another source of controversy was Hoggan's choice of publisher, the firm of Grabert Verlag.
+This was run by Herbert Grabert, a former Nazi who had led a neo-pagan cult before World War II, had served as an official in Alfred Rosenberg's Ministry of the East during the war, and after the war made little secret of what he regarded as the rightness of Germany's cause during the war.
 When Der erzwungene Krieg was translated into English in 1989, it was published by the Institute for Historical Review.

-In a critical review of Hoggan's book, the British historian Frank Spencer took issue with Hoggan's claim that all of the incidents that occurred in Danzig (modern Gdańsk, Poland) in 1939 were Polish provocations of Germany egged on by Britain.
-Spencer noted that all of the incidents were cases of German provocations of Poland rather than vice versa, and that the Poles would have defended their rights in Danzig regardless of what British policy was.
-Likewise, Spencer took issue with Hoggan's claim that the Reich Protectorate of Bohemia and Moravia was a generous German move to offer autonomy to the Czechs, and thought that Hoggan's complaint that it was most unjust that German minorities in Eastern Europe did not enjoy the same "autonomy" that Hitler offered to the Czechs in March 1939 to be simply laughable.
-Spencer noted that Hoggan's claim that Hitler's order on April 3, 1939, to begin planning for Fall Weiss was not a sign of moderation on the part of Hitler as Hoggan claimed, and noted Hoggan simply ignored the German Foreign Office's instructions to ensure that all German-Polish talks over Danzig issue failed by making unreasonable demands on the Poles.
+In a critical review of Hoggan's book, the British historian Frank Spencer took issue with its claim that all of the incidents that occurred in Danzig (modern Gdańsk, Poland) in 1939 were Polish provocations of Germany egged on by Britain.
+Spencer stated that all these incidents were cases of German provocations of Poland rather than vice versa, and that the Poles would have defended their rights in Danzig regardless of what British policy was.
+Likewise, Spencer took issue with Hoggan's claim that the Reich Protectorate of Bohemia and Moravia was a generous German move to offer autonomy to the Czechs, and thought that Hoggan's complaint that it was most unjust that German minorities in Eastern Europe did not enjoy the same "autonomy" that Hitler offered to the Czechs in March 1939 was simply laughable.
+Spencer also stated that Hitler's order on April 3, 1939, to begin planning for Fall Weiss was not a sign of moderation on the part of Hitler, as Hoggan claimed, and noted Hoggan simply ignored Hitler's instructions to the German Foreign Office's to ensure that all German-Polish talks over the Danzig issue failed by making unreasonable demands on the Poles.
 In particular, Spencer argued against Hoggan's claim that the German-Soviet Non-Aggression Pact was not designed to partition Poland, but was instead a thoughtful attempt on the part of Joachim von Ribbentrop to persuade Joseph Stalin to abandon the idea of world revolution.